 Best For: Back nine cigars, richer golf course smokes

-Romeo y Julieta 1875 Bully is a classic, approachable cigar that fits naturally into a day on the golf course.
-Made with a blend of Dominican tobaccos and wrapped in an Indonesian leaf, it delivers a smooth and consistent smoking experience that’s easy to enjoy from the first tee to the next round.
+Romeo y Julieta 1875 Bully is a classic, easy-to-like cigar that drops right into a day on the course.
+Dominican tobaccos under an Indonesian wrapper give you a smooth, consistent smoke from the first tee onward.

-On the course, the Bully size offers a comfortable burn time for several holes without feeling like a long commitment.
-The flavor profile leans mellow and balanced, with notes of cedar, light spice, roasted nuts, and a touch of sweetness.
-It’s a dependable option for golfers who want a traditional, no-nonsense cigar that simply gets the job done.
+The Bully size carries a comfortable burn for several holes without feeling like a long commitment.
+The flavor stays mellow and balanced, cedar, light spice, roasted nuts, a touch of sweetness.
+A dependable pick for golfers who just want a traditional, no-nonsense cigar that gets the job done.

 Key Details: